 We liked the 3 lines at the back of the head and the clubface itself makes good contact on the ball with a notable “ping” sound on the connection.

 It’s worth the time investment needed because of the lightweight shaft and foam grip which is very different from premium putters from manufacturers like TaylorMade, Callaway, Cobra, PING and Mizuno.

-Tech Specs: SK7 Stand Up Putter
+Tech Specs: S7K Stand Up Putter

 - LH/RH: Available for both left handed and right handed golfers.